-- 6 of 24 credits must be Upper level courses (Non-Introductory or Upper-level Requirement: At least 6 credits must be 30000-level or above (or from courses with a required pre-requisite in the same department.) - 12 of 24 must be taken from College of Liberal Arts, the Krannert School of Management, and/or the Honors College-provided such courses are not focused primarily on engineering, technology, the natural sciences, or mathematics.
+- 6 of 24 credits must be Upper level courses (Non-Introductory: At least 6 credits must be 30000-level or above (or from courses with a required pre-requisite in the same department.) - 12 of 24 must be taken from College of Liberal Arts, the Krannert School of Management, and/or the Honors College-provided such courses are not focused primarily on engineering, technology, the natural sciences, or mathematics.